ai-krml-uoft/indigolog/examples/elevator_simple/README.md

 # Vanilla Elevator Controllers

-This folder contains give versions of a simple elevator controller for IndiGolog that appeared in Reiter's 2001 Knowledge in Action book, the ConGolog paper in IJCAI-97, and other examples designed by Hector Levesque.
+This folder contains five versions of a simple elevator controller for IndiGolog that appeared in Reiter's 2001 Knowledge in Action book, the ConGolog paper in IJCAI-97, and other examples designed by Hector Levesque.

 In all cases, an elevator is operating in a building with six (6) floors.
 The elevator can go up and down and responds to call buttons on floors being on.
 Once all call buttons are off, the elevator goes to the first floor and stops.

 There are five versions incrementally more complex:

 1. **Example 1:** the most basic case with no sensing or exogenous events.
-3. **Example 2:** has exogenous actions that can change the world.
+3. **Example 2:** includes exogenous actions and sensing.

-4. **Example 4:** has sensing of individual elevator buttons.
-5. **Example 5:** has sensing of all elevator buttons.
+Files `main_xx.pl` are provided to start the applications; remember they need to be consulted in the context of a configuration file (defining some global variables and predicates).

 ## Example 1: Basic elevator - no sensing or exogenous events

 There are three controllers: _basic_, _dumb_, and _smart_.
-You can select them interactively by querying `main/0` or directly via `main/2`.
+You can select them interactively by querying `main/0` or directly via `main/1` (with the controller name id).

-The basic controller just picks pending floors randomly one by one until all are served, then park at floor 1.
+The _basic_ controller just picks pending floors randomly one by one until all are served, then park at floor 1.

 ```shell
 ❯ swipl config.pl examples/elevator_simple/main_01.pl